lukastk/maths-notes/Derivation of the Fokker-Planck equation on a sphere.md

 where $[p_\times]$ is the matrix-version of the cross-product.
 Let $a=\frac{1}{\gamma} T \times p$ and $\Sigma = -\frac{1}{\gamma} [p_\times] \sigma$.
 Eq.
 (3) has the conserved quantity $|p| =  1$, which in geometric terms means that the system is defined on the 2-sphere.
 On the other hand, the explicit manifold we are working in is $\mathbb{R}^3$, so we are clearly working with an embedding of $S^2$ in Euclidean space.
 In the language of [Van Kampen](https://link.springer.com/content/pdf/10.1007/BF01010902.pdf), we have an *implicit* mathematical constraint.

 Complications arise when trying to go from the coordinate system in the embedded space, into local coordinates on the manifold itself.
-Instead, we can simply work with the Fokker-Planck (2) as we know it, working in Euclidean space.
+Instead of doing that, we remain in the Euclidean space, and simply work with the Fokker-Planck (2) as we know it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxNDkxMjAzMCwzMjE5MjIyMThdfQ==
+eyJoaXN0b3J5IjpbLTU3NTYzOTE2LDMyMTkyMjIxOF19
 -->